nodeshift/opossum/docs/opossum.md

 opened, a failed Promise is returned, or if any fallback function has been provided, it is invoked.

+If the breaker is already open this call does nothing.

 Returns **void**

 ### shutdown